-Genealogy ResearchThe Library is pleased to offer the special Library edition of Ancestry.com, the gold standard of genealogy databases.
+*eResources have an asterisk * after their name.White Oak Library District is pleased to offer the special Library edition of Ancestry.com, the gold standard of genealogy databases.
 However, there is no "one stop shopping" for people seeking their family history.
 Below is a list of resources compiled by the Library that you may find helpful in your genealogy work.
 Some of them require you sign in with a Library card number, a good card to have no matter what you are researching!
 Good luck on your quest to discover your heritage.

-African American Genealogy Records This source is useful to researchers who have African American ancestry.
+African American Genealogy Records is useful to researchers who have African American ancestry.
 This site compiles records that pertain to African Americans and date back to the nineteenth century.

-BillionGraves.com Another great website to search gravesites.
+BillionGraves.com is a great website to search gravesites.
 This site uses searchable GPS cemetery database, which continues to grow.

 HeritageQuest Online* provides American genealogical resources including the United States Federal Census, local history books, Revolutionary War Era Pension and Bounty-Land Warrant Application files, and Freedman's Bank records.

-Native American Heritage Excellent source to help individuals research their Native American heritage, providing great sources, including oral histories, tribal enrollment records, and government records.
+Native American Heritage is an excellent source to help people research their Native American heritage.
+It provides great sources, including oral histories, tribal enrollment records, and government records.